 You can also run online credit checks on different companies’ history and find out their credit score.
 This is not necessarily a reliable indicator of current status, however, as it can take a little while for issues to filter through.

-On the subject of payment, another thing to beware of is being asked for full payment upfront.
+On the subject of payment, another thing to be wary of is being asked for full payment upfront.

-Whenever you make a major purchase, you’ll undoubtedly be asked for a deposit.
-This is fine, but asking for everything at such an early stage hints that the company might have cash flow problems.
+Whenever you make a major purchase, you’ll undoubtedly be asked for a deposit, which is standard practice.
+But if a company is asking for full payment at such an early stage, it hints that the firm might have cash flow problems.
 So consider this a warning sign.

 When you have a contract in place with another party for goods and services, you have the right to expect the items to be of the advertised quality.
 You can also expect the work to be finished with reasonable care and skill.